Frank Vandenbroucke (politician)

-Frank Ignace Georgette Vandenbroucke ([ˈfrɑŋk fɑndə(m)ˈbrukə]; born 21 October 1955) is a Belgian-Flemish academic and politician of Vooruit who has been serving as Deputy Prime Minister and Minister of Health and Social Affairs in the government of Prime Minister Alexander De Croo since 2020.
+Frank Ignace Georgette Vandenbroucke ([ˈfrɑŋk fɑndə(m)ˈbrukə]; born 21 October 1955) is a Belgian-Flemish academic and politician of Vooruit who has been serving as Deputy Prime Minister and Minister of Health and Social Affairs in both the De Croo government as well as the De Wever government since 2020.

 Early life and education

 Vandenbroucke was born in Leuven.
 His father, Jozue Vandenbroucke (1914–1987), was vice-rector of the Katholieke Universiteit Leuven (medicine).

 Vandenbroucke attended Sint-Pieterscollege in Leuven for his secondary education.
 He started his academic studies at the Katholieke Universiteit Leuven.
 Starting with an undergraduate degree in Economics, he continued and got a master's degree in economics from the same alma mater in 1978.
 After this he got a MPhil in Economics from Cambridge University (1981–82).

 Career in academia

 After graduating from the KUL, Vandenbroucke became a research assistant at the "Centrum voor Economische Studiën" at the KUL (1978–80).
 In 1982 he became a staff member of SEVI, the research department of the SP (1982–85).

 In 1999 Vandenbroucke received a D.Phil. from the Faculty of Social Studies, Oxford University.
 His thesis "Social Justice and Individual Ethics in an Open Society: Equality, Responsibility, and Incentives" (Ethical Economy) was published in March 2001 by Springer publications.

 Since 2009 Vandenbroucke took on academic positions at the University of Antwerp (professor of Social Economic Analysis, Herman Deleeck Centre for Social Policy), the Katholieke Universiteit Leuven (KUL), and the University of Amsterdam (professor at the Den Uyl Chair at the Faculty of Social and Behavioural Sciences).
 He is guest professor at the College of Europe in Bruges.

 Vandenbroucke's academic interests focus on social systems and welfare policies.
 At EU level, he was active in outlining the Open Method of Coordination among Member States to support the enactment of the 2000 Lisbon Strategy.
 He later worked for the introduction of a 'horizontal social clause' in the Lisbon Treaty (today's art.
 9 TFEU) to provide a stronger legal basis for welfare policies in the EU.